Lentil Salad with Roasted Sweet Potato

 For the salad:

-• 1 sweet potato, preferably organic, peeled and cut into bite-sized cubes
+• 1 medium sweet potato, preferably organic, peeled and cut into bite-sized cubes

 • 1 medium beet, peeled and cut into bite-sized cubes

-• 1 small to medium red onion, chopped
+• 1 small to medium red onion, finely diced

 • 4 handfuls lamb’s lettuce (Mâche)